jaycode/chanelink/readme.md

     `-v /c/Users/Path/to/project:/home/app` will synchronize (mount) dir `/c/Users/Path/to/project` in host to this path in our container: `/home/app`.

     You may then access the app on http://IP where IP is the value you may get from running this command in a (non-boot2docker) terminal: `boot2docker ip`

-    `-p 3306:3306` links the container's mysql database port `3306` with host's. `docker ps` can be used to view if the ports are correctly linked.

     `--privileged` option gives complete host access to the container, allowing you to use telnet from within the app to test out email service.

 5. Now we need to setup our database.
-We do this b create a user with your docker:
+In our docker setup, database is installed at host and the app within docker container would access it remotely.
+To do this, you will need:
+   - MySQL Database installed and enabled in your host.
+   - A database user for the container's IP created.

+   Please refer to [mysql_install.md](https://github.com/jaycode/chanelink/blob/master/mysql_install.md) for detailed info on how to setup mysql and create user in fresh Linux server.

+6. Finishing up container setup.

     ```
     # Find the id of running container with this command.